denevell/Natch-Android/README.md

 ### Icebox

-* Only see notification for summaries
-* Login from any page
-* Dialogue box crash
-* I should keep the found threads on rotate / onResume / app close
 * See if I can tests gcm notifications
-* Save login details
-* I should see error when I attempt to add a post when not logged in
-* I should be able to see new threads notification, a la g+
 * I should see an error on delete thread
 * I should see an error on delete post

+### Colder icebox
+* Pull / push to refresh
+* Save login details
+* I should keep the found threads on rotate / onResume / app close
+* Only see notification for summaries
+* Dialogue box crash
+* Login from any page
+* 403/401 logs you out?
+* Tech task: Unit tests from gradle
 * Tech task: Use a lower resource hungry emulator in the docker container.
-* Tech task: Unit tests from gradle
+* I should be able to see new threads notification, a la g+

 --